bessinnica/Loc-markdig-azuredocs-test/articles/cosmos-db/sql-api-resources.md

 ![Azure Cosmos DB hierarchical resource model][1]
 **Hierarchical resource model**

 To start working with resources, you must [create a database account](create-sql-api-dotnet.md) using your Azure subscription.
-A database account can consist of a set of **databases**, each containing multiple **collections**, each of which in turn contain **stored procedures, triggers, UDFs, documents, and related **attachments**.
-A database also has associated **users**, each with a set of **permissions** to access collections, stored procedures, triggers, UDFs, documents, or attachments.
+A database account can consist of a set of <strong>databases</strong>, each containing multiple <strong>collections</strong>, each of which in turn contain <strong>stored procedures, triggers, UDFs, documents, and related **attachments</strong>.
+A database also has associated <strong>users</strong>, each with a set of <strong>permissions</strong> to access collections, stored procedures, triggers, UDFs, documents, or attachments.
 While databases, users, permissions, and collections are system-defined resources with well-known schemas, documents, and attachments contain arbitrary, user-defined JSON content.

 | Resource | Description |
 | --- | --- |